ccverak/carloscastellanos.dev/src/posts/2017-05-07-thoghts-on-simplicity-in-software-development/index.md

 > Albert Einstein

 Translating thoughts into materialized representations is underestimated.
 Drawing diagrams, discussing, writing notes in a pad, writing users stories or high level technical tests describing the product are very simple ways of discovering and understanding, think of this: How many times did happened to you that just commenting an idea with a coworker helped you to realize what was wrong with your thoughts?
 Many times right?
-This process of translation helps you to think about the problem first so you can derive technical decisions from it and not viceversa which is most of the time the cause of uncountable hours in front of your computer.
+This process of translation helps you to think about the problem first so you can derive technical decisions from it and not vice-versa which is most of the time the cause of uncountable hours in front of your computer.

 Doing this kind of system thinking about the **very start**, will let you alienate into the very technical stuff for a while and be confident about it, you know programmers, our minds go to very wired places in the creating-developing process.